-- (a) significant financial difficulty of the issuer or the borrower; - (b) a breach of contract, such as a default or past due event (see (ii) above); - (c) the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; - (d) it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation; or - (e) the disappearance of an active market for that financial asset because of financial difficulties. - (iv) Write-off policy
+- significant financial difficulty of the issuer or the borrower - significant financial difficulty of the issuer or the borrower; a breach of contract, such as a default or past due event (see (ii) above); the lender(s) of the borrower, for economic or contractual reasons relating to the borrower's financial difficulty, having granted to the borrower a concession(s) that the lender(s) would not otherwise consider; it is becoming probable that the borrower will enter bankruptcy or other financial reorganisation; or the disappearance of an active market for that financial asset because of financial difficulties. - (iv) Write-off policy

-The Group writes off a financial asset when there is information indicating that the counterparty is in severe financial difficulty and there is no realistic prospect of recovery.
+The Group writes off a financial asset when there is information indicating that the counterparty is in sefinancial difficulty and there is no realistic prospect of recovery.